305-743-2444 (Marathon) • 305-872-9863 (Big Pine Key) • 305-296-3823 (Key West)

 How Did Lionfish Get to Florida?

 Lionfish were likely introduced to Florida waters through the aquarium trade in the 1980s.
+The first confirmed Atlantic sighting was recorded off Dania Beach, Florida, in 1985, and genetic studies suggest the invasion came from multiple separate aquarium releases rather than a single event.
 Accidental releases or intentional dumping of aquarium specimens into the ocean allowed lionfish to establish themselves in the Atlantic.
 Since then, their population has exploded, particularly in areas like the Florida Keys.

 Facts About Lionfish